-I know, and for the information of my constituents, is the food supplied by the isolation hub hotel, or are they provided by the department?
+For the information of my constituents, is the food supplied by the isolation hub hotel, or are they provided by the department?
 Where does the food come from?
 Is it from one source?
 Who supplies the meals at the isolation hubs?
 Thank you, Mr. Speaker.